mfreema5/research-notes/CSR-and-communication/call-for-papers.md

 **How do organizational values affect organizational communication?**

+Does CSR inherently require external communication?
+If it doesn't, what does that mean to the stragetic understanding of CSR?

 > We welcome a broad range of questions and topic areas within the broad theme – some indicative questions include:

 >  * What narrative structures and components are used to give meaning to the process of CSR design and implementation?